Models & Backends¶

 Notes¶

-Predictions from AIMNet2-B973c are calculated from committees (ensembles), meaning that the final prediction is an average over multiple independently trained neural networks.
+Predictions from all AIMNet2 models can be calculated using ensembles, meaning that the final prediction is an average over multiple independently trained neural networks.

 Examples¶